WanderBernardo/Python_Fundamentals/Documents/Assignment_operators.md

 Imagine You add R$ 10 in the account bank and your account there was R$ 20 then, total actual: R$ 30:

-Sure!
-Here's the transformation presented in a table with three columns:

 | Step | Description                     | Code                                |
 |------|---------------------------------|-------------------------------------|
 | 1    | Initial value of your account: R$ 20 | `Account = 20`                    |